Hair Loss

 4. Hair loss prevention shampoo

-Hair loss prevention shampoo can be added to a finasteride and minoxidil regimen.
+Hair loss prevention shampoo can be added to a topical minoxidil regimen.
 It can help ward off further hair loss and help keep your hair in top shape.

 Hair loss shampoos generally have active ingredients that help prevent DHT from building up on the scalp.